 A student must be officially registered to earn credit for a course in the semester in which credit is sought.
 Registration is complete only when the student has officially registered and satisfied all financial obligations to the College or has made satisfactory financial arrangements with Student Accounts.
 New students course-register prior to the first day of classes; returning students course-register during the current semester for the following semester.
 All financial obligations must be met prior to the first day of classes, and until they are, registration is not complete.
-The deadlines and penalties for late registration are found in the academic calendars.
+The deadlines for late registration are found in the academic calendars.

 Registration takes place in November for the spring semester and April for the summer and fall semesters using Fish ‘R’ Net.
 This process generates a tuition bill for which payment is due approximately three weeks before the semester begins.

 Change of Course/Course Withdrawal (Drop/Add)

 No change of course is permitted after the last date for such change as listed in the semester academic calendar.

 Students may withdraw from courses without record through the fourth week of the semester.
 See the academic calendar for specific dates.